NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_spv_extremes/doc/stc_spv_extremes.rst

 **Significance for vertical composites**

-The lag-pressure composites (``dripping paint") plots provided by this POD show the composite-mean values of standardized polar cap geopotential height anomalies.
+The lag-pressure composites ("dripping paint") plots provided by this POD show the composite-mean values of standardized polar cap geopotential height anomalies.
 In these figures, significance is evaluated at the 95% level using a one-sample t-test, and assumes that the population mean has an anomaly value of 0 and that